muratk3n/thirdwave/en/2017/06/friedman-100-years.md

 <a name='china'/>

+China is inherently unstable.
+Whenever it opens its borders to the outside world, the coastal region becomes prosperous, but the vast majority of 14Chinese in the interior remain impoverished.
+This leads to tension, conflict, and instability.
+It also leads to economic decisions made for political reasons, resulting in inefficiency and corruption.
+This is not the first time that China has opened itself to foreign trade, and it will not be the last time that it becomes unstable as a result.
+Nor will it be the last time that a figure like Mao emerges to close the country off from the outside, equalize the wealth—or poverty— and begin the cycle anew....

 The vast majority of China's population lives within one thousand miles of the coast, populating the eastern third of the country, with the other two-thirds being quite underpopulated ...